Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 ### Part III: Inference and ethics

-The four chapters in Part III (see Figure \@ref(fig:fig5)) cover three advanced topics relating to data inference and ethics---information visualization, errors and inference, and privacy and confidentiality---and introduce the workbooks that provide access to the practical exercises associated with the text.
+The three chapters in Part III (see Figure \@ref(fig:fig5)) cover three advanced topics relating to data inference and ethics---errors and inference, bias, and privacy and confidentiality---and introduce the workbooks that provide access to the practical exercises associated with the text.

-[Information Visualization] introduces information visualization methods and describes how you can use those methods to explore data and communicate results so that data can be turned into interpretable, actionable information.
-There are many ways of presenting statistical information that convey content in a rigorous manner.
-The goal of this chapter is to explore different approaches and examine the information content and analytical validity of the different approaches.
-It provides an overview of effective visualizations.

 [Errors and Inference] deals with inference and the errors associated with big data.
 Social scientists know only too well the cost associated